Hamilton Academy

 Governors

-Our Governing team is made up of up to two parent governors, up to 12 appointed governors and the school’s Headteacher who is an ex-officio governor.
+Our Governing team is made up is made up of up to two parent governors, up to 12 appointed governors and the school’s Headteacher, who is an ex-officio governor; view our current governors, including information about pecuniary and business interests.

 What are the three core functions?